 (ii) When the transaction is complete, the property will be owned and controlled by eligible section 515 borrowers.

 (iii) The transaction will address the physical needs of the property.

 (iv) Existing tenants will not be displaced because of increased post transaction rents.

 (v) Post transaction basic rents will not exceed comparable market rents.

 (vi) Any equity loan amount will be supported by a market value appraisal.

 (b) Issue a letter concurring in the loan when all requirements have been met or notify the intermediary in writing of the reasons for denial when the Agency determines it is unable to concur in the loan.

 Loans made to the PRLF intermediary under this demonstration program may not exceed $2,125,000 and may be limited by geographic area so that multiple loan recipients are not providing similar services to the same service areas.

 Loans made to the PRLF ultimate recipient must meet the intent of providing decent, safe, and sanitary rural housing and be consistent with the requirements of title V of the Housing Act of 1949.

-All adverse determinations regarding applicant eligibility and the awarding of points as part of the selection process are appealable.
-Instructions on the appeal process will be provided at the time an applicant is notified of the adverse action.Start Signature
+All adverse determination regarding applicant eligibility and the awarding of points as part of the selection process are appealable.
+Instructions on the appeal process will be provided at the time the applicant is notified of the decision.Start Signature

 Russell T. Davis,